 Instructions for calculating the following are included with the W-2.
 Your bookkeeping software should automatically calculate this based on information about your company, its location, and the withholding allowance selected by your employee.
 Also, remember that tax laws can change every year.

 Your bookkeeping software may or may not automatically update to reflect the newest information.
 It's vital that you stay on top of the yearly changes and, if necessary, consult a tax expert on behalf of your business.
+Small businesses should particularly pay attention to software updates and compliance requirements, as manual tracking can become complex with multiple employees.

 Federal income tax: Use Publication 15 as your guide when calculating this.